threeeye/UHPPOTED.NET/README.md

 This is a work in progress and developped out of GitHub (this repository will not get updated ATM)

+This project is written in VB.NET, targeting .NET9

 ## UHPPOTED
 Thanks to the awesome work of [uhppoted](https://github.com/uhppoted) in providing a .NET API (https://github.com/uhppoted/uhppoted-dll)